-Do you seem to never have any money at the end of the month and always ask yourself, why am I broke?
-Here are 14 possible reasons why and how to fix them.
+Do you seem never to have any money at the end of the month and always ask yourself, why am I broke?
+Here are 15 possible reasons why and how to fix them.

 1. You’re Lazy

 I hate having to use cash, but there a few things that you must have it for.
 So you have to go to an ATM to get it.
 The nearest branch of my bank is three looooong cross-town blocks away, which is a lot of blocks when it’s cold and icy or raining.

 There is a different bank half a block away.
 Twice I have been too lazy to walk three blocks in crappy weather, so I used the nearer bank and paid $3 each time to take out my own money.

 Being lazy costs money, whether it’s because you don’t want to walk to your bank’s nearest ATM, you don’t feel like cooking, so order out, or don’t like doing laundry, so you send it to the cleaner’s.

 Well, stop being lazy!
 I know certain things are a pain, but they won’t kill you.
 Being lazy in this way is a bad mindset, and it will work against you when you’re trying to make sound financial decisions.

 Now I take out more money each ATM trip, so I have to go less often.
 Cash doesn’t burn a hole in my pocket, so having some extra around doesn’t mean I spend it more.
 I still spend it on only the things I need cash for.